pedaling/react-native-in-app-purchase/README.md

 ```

 Note the part "If it's already verified".
 Purchases that have already been verified should also return **success**.
 Otherwise, the item will be provided multiple times when flushing.

+## Contributing

+Bug reports and pull requests are welcome on [GitHub](https://github.com/mu29/react-native-in-app-purchase/issues).

+## License

+The package is available as open source under the terms of the [MIT License](LICENSE).